-Disclosure of Financial Interest by a Current or Former Trustee Tr ustee Name: кimberly кelly Na ame of Charter School Education Corporation: The Bronx Charter School for Better Learning 1.
+Disclosure of Financial Interest by a Current or Former Trustee Trustee Name: Marlon Henry Name of Charter School Education Corporation: Bronx Charter School For Better Learning 1.
 List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
-Chairperson 2.
+Parent Representative 2.
 Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
-Yes X No If Yes , please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
-N/a 3.
+Yes X No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
+N/A 3.
 Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?
-Yes X No If Yes , please describe the nature of your relationship and if the student could benefit from your participation.
+X Yes If Yes, please describe the nature of your relationship and if the student could benefit from your participation.